robertdj/Deldir.jl/README.md

 # Acknowledgement

 [Rolf Turner](https://www.stat.auckland.ac.nz/~rolf) is author of the deldir package for R as well as all Fortran code in this package.

-# License

-The *Julia code* in this package is MIT licensed and the *Fortran code* is licensed under GPL.